Traces of Social Competence in Large Language Models: Results

 Critically, this does not necessarily imply an absence of genuine ToM reasoning.
 Rather, it suggests that explicit propositional attitudes and learned scenario patterns interact with such reasoning in ways that can either facilitate or interfere with the process of arriving at a correct prediction.
-Compare the following two sentences, based on \citet{white2018prop}'s analysis of \emph{think} as a representational non-factive propositional attitude verb: \begin{flushleft} (a) Alex thinks that Bo went to the store.\\ (b) Alex knows that Bo went to the store. \end{flushleft} Sentence (a) is pragmatically fitting when the speaker does not know whether Bo went to the store or not, or knows for certain that Bo did not go.
+Interestingly, \citet{trott2026languagestatisticsfalsebelief} report that the use of non-factive verbs affects human FBT performance \textit{in similar ways} to those of LLMs.
+They ascribe this effect to \textit{anti-presupposition}, i.e., the idea that `Alex thinks X' weakly implies `NOT X' \cite{chemla2008anti-presup}.
+This is in line with \citet{white2018prop}'s analysis of \emph{think} as a representational non-factive propositional attitude verb.
+Compare the following two sentences: \begin{flushleft} (a) Alex thinks that Bo went to the store.\\ (b) Alex knows that Bo went to the store. \end{flushleft} Sentence (a) is pragmatically fitting when the speaker does not know whether Bo went to the store or not, or knows for certain that Bo did not go.
 Yet it does \emph{not} fit a context where the speaker knows for certain that Bo went to the store; here (b) would be more appropriate \cite[c.f. also][]{stalnaker1973presuppositions}.
-Because of this distinction, \emph{think} can be expected to be frequently used to mark epistemic divergence rather than congruency within a communicative setting.
-Applied to the narrow context of the FBT, when \emph{think} appears, it may activate a learned pattern of opposing what is actually known to be the case.
+Because of this distinction, \emph{think} can be expected to be frequently used to mark epistemic divergence rather than congruency within communicative settings.
+Applied to LLMs and the narrow context of the FBT, when \emph{think} appears, it may activate a learned pattern of opposing what is actually known to be the case.
+The presence of the non-factive propositional attitude verb \emph{think} may thus bias the LLM towards predicting a \textit{contrast} between the agent's belief and the object's location (`NOT X').
 This benefits test performance in the False Belief condition but impairs it in True Belief scenarios.
-We further investigate this account in \ref{sec:case}.
+We further investigate this account in \autoref{sec:case}.